Agamon Poleg – Short Birding Family Trip around Lake Udim

 Note: you can click on the map to enlarge it.

-You can use the following suggested tracks to explore Agamon Poleg (ordered by popularity).
+You can use the following suggested trails to explore Agamon Poleg (ordered by popularity).

-• You can extend the loop trail by starting cycling or hiking at the Eucalyptus grove 1.3 km to the south of the lake (see the top map).
+- You can extend the loop trail by cycling or hiking from the Eucalyptus grove 1.3 km south of the lake (see the top map).
 Also, there are parking and several picnic tables in the Eucalyptus grove.

 Entrance Fee